-Kelly Donatell has served as a professional learning coordinator, developing and facilitating teacher trainings, since 2013.
-Prior to joining the CCESA Kelly worked as a physical education and health teacher for the Flagstaff Unified School District for six years.
-After graduating from Northern Arizona University with a BS in Health Promotion Secondary School Health and Physical Education she began working for Flagstaff Unified School District where she has taken on many roles.
+Kelly Donatell, Coconino County Education Service Agency I & D Professional Development Coordinator, has been developing and facilitating teacher trainings since 2013.
+Kelly is a skilled and adaptable educational professional specializing in formative assessment and project-based learning.
+She possesses knowledge of effective teaching pedagogy and best teaching practice and is committed to helping educators advance practice to transform the educational experience.
+Prior to joining the CCESA, Kelly worked as a physical education and health teacher for the Flagstaff Unified School District for six years.
+After graduating from Northern Arizona University with a BS in Health Promotion Secondary School Health and Physical Education, she began working for Flagstaff Unified School District, where she has taken on many roles.
 Over the years she has served as a coach, club sponsor, department chair and Content Area Specialist for Secondary PE.
 In 2012, Kelly was selected as the AZAHPERD Health Education Teacher of the Year.

 Email Kelly Donatell

-Lee Irby, I & D Professional Learning & ELA Specialists, is originally from the Midwest, but considers Flagstaff her home.
+Lee Irby, Coconino County Education Service Agency I & D Professional Development Specialist, is originally from the Midwest, but considers Flagstaff her home.
 In 2004, she graduated from NAU and began her teaching career with FUSD in 2005.
 Her areas of expertise are in literacy training and social studies instruction.
 She facilitates Arizona English Language Arts awareness classes across Northern Arizona.

 Email Lee Irby

-Catherine “Cate” Malone, a Literacy Innovation & Development Specialist for Coconino County Education Service, is also an Instructional Specialist for Puente de Hozho Elementary, a tri-lingual school, in Flagstaff, AZ.
+Catherine “Cate” Malone, Coconino County Education Service Agency I & D Professional Development Specialist, is also an Instructional Specialist for Puente de Hozho Elementary, a tri-lingual school, in Flagstaff, AZ.
 As an accomplished educational professional, Ms. Malone has a proven track record in producing high quality presentations.
 She is a dynamic presenter who has delivered seminars to educators in the areas of literacy innovation, mathematics, and special education.
 Catherine has taught and worked with students in multi-cultural environments from kindergarten through sixth grade.
 She has coached elementary, middle school and high school teachers and teams focusing on student achievement.
 Ms. Malone earned her Master’s in Bi-Lingual and Multi-Cultural Education from Northern Arizona University and a Bachelor of Science in Education from the University of Iowa.
 She also has certifications in Elementary Education and English as a second language.